 This is the easiest solution because you have direct access to the settings.
 Basically, you go to your Media Settings of your WordPress admin and in each box, change the values all to 0 (zero) and then save.
 Doing this means that for each image you upload, no copies of it will be generated; just the original will exist.

 The only one that might be relevant is the “thumbnails” setting. including the option to check the box next to “Crop image to exact dimensions…”.
 If you plan on using the WordPress Gallery Shortcode and want your thumbnails to be consistent in size, then you can set your size here.

 A lot of themes, even here at Rough Pixels, will have custom thumbnail sizes that will generate anywhere from 1 to as many as 6 on average.
-They usually cover things from a post featured image, recent posts widget (with thumbnails), a portfolio, perhaps even a related posts thumbnail.
+They usually cover things from a post-featured image, a recent posts widget (with thumbnails), a portfolio, and perhaps even a related posts thumbnail.